-Architect’s rendering of new AACA Headquarters and Library building.
+Photograph of AACA’s new Headquarters and Library and Research Center building.

 Written by Joel Dickson

 Yes, the Lincoln Motor Car Heritage Museum and Research Foundation, Inc. has a library.
 When established, the LMCF included a vision to have a repository to disseminate Lincoln motor car information to the public.
 Its purpose is to engage the public in a greater understanding of the living history of the Lincoln brand through various types of publications and documentation.

 A working relationship has been established with the AACA Library and Research Center since 2004 for the storage and access of all items in the LMCF library collection.
 Information is available on line at aacalibrary.org; contacting the library at 717 534-2082; or by visiting in person at the new AACA Library location 800 W. Hersheypark Drive, Hershey, Pennsylvania, Monday thru Saturday, 8 a.m. to 4 p.m.

 Donations of any Lincoln motor car related items including sales brochures, service manuals, historical documentation, factory photos, books, advertisements, etc. from the Leland-Lincoln Motor Company era of 1917 through current era are always welcome.
 If more information is needed, go to the "Contact Us" link.